ortus-boxlang/boxlang-docs/beyond-the-100/http-calls.md

 ### HyperRequest

-Though the `HyperBuilder` is the component you will most likely inject, `HyperRequest` is the component will you interact with the most. `HyperRequest` provides a fluent interface to configure your HTTP call.
+Though the `HyperBuilder` is the class you will most likely inject, `HyperRequest` is the class will you interact with the most. `HyperRequest` provides a fluent interface to configure your HTTP call.

 **Example:**